alperencelik/noobspray/README.md

 Edit the inventory file

-Run the command
+To create kubernetes cluster

-ansible-playbook main.yaml
+ansible-playbook kubernetes.yaml

 Then take a coffee break until your cluster go up and running.